sarankirthic/YADHTRIBYM/README.md

 # Contact Info
 The Only way to contact me is if you decrypt the file attached to this repo.
-All the information about me is present in the file.
+All the information about me is available on the file.

 # Limitations
 If you can't forget about contacting me.

+### You came so far down, but you cant find anything here (its on the file).